kangk1204/duetscreen/README.md

-# HyperVS1000
+# DUET-Screen

-HyperVS1000 is a reproducible, scriptable pipeline that simulates a typical drug–target-interaction (DTI) workflow: scoring molecular pairs, performing docking/MM/GBSA stubs, fusing the results, and exporting ranked hits.
-The repository includes helper tooling to prepare ligand libraries from public ZINC dumps, generate configuration files, execute every stage, and summarise results in both JSON and Excel formats.
+**Docking–DTI Unified Evaluation Toolkit for Screening** (DUET-Screen) is a reproducible, scriptable pipeline that simulates a typical drug–target-interaction workflow: scoring molecular pairs, performing docking/MM/GBSA stubs, fusing the results, and exporting ranked hits.
+The repository bundles helper tooling to prepare ligand libraries from public ZINC dumps, generate configuration files, execute every stage, and summarise results in both JSON and Excel formats.

 ---